DeepikaVeturi/Pothole-and-Crack-Classification-and-Detection/README.md

 * Classification:

   * Architecture: ResNet50
-  * Approach: A transfer learning approach was used with ResNet50 to classify images of road defects.
   * Accuracy: Achieved high classification accuracy for distinguishing between potholes and cracks.

 * Detection:

   * Architecture: YOLOv8 (You Only Look Once)
-  * Approach: YOLOv8 was implemented for real-time detection of potholes and cracks in various environments.
   * Performance: The model demonstrates efficient and precise detection capabilities.